kb-dk/ds-solr/paper/experience.md

 Add to this that there are many more complications, like we may have multiple copies of a given title and that each copy may belong to different collections with very different provenance.
-For historical objects we may even have a manuscript in the manuscript and rare books department and a modern pocket book in the open stocks.
+For historical objects we may even have a manuscript in the manuscript and rare books collections and a modern pocket book in the open stocks.

 The role of the data are to enable library patrons and service users